GabeScott/standard-works-vault/General Conference/2014 October - Continuing Revelation.md

 # Continuing Revelation

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the October session of the 2014 General Conference*

+>*Human judgment and logical thinking will not be enough to get answers to the questions that matter most in life.
+We need revelation from God.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2014/10/continuing-revelation?lang=eng)